CarsonScott/Adaptive-Template-Model/README.md

 # A Framework for Template-Matching in Topological Space

-Template-matching algorithms have traditionally been used in machine-learning for things like digital image processing, in which usually small, two-dimensional filters are slid across images to detect low-level patterns of visual stimuli.
+In the past, template-matching has traditionally been useful in machine-learning problems where digital images are being processed in order to detect visual patterns.
+The most basic example of which deals with a (typically small) two-dimensional filter being slid across an image surface in order to detect low-level patterns of black and white pixels.

-These pattern-recognition methods are restricted in that they are limited to only work on vector spaces.
-Here I propose a framework for extending this template-matching mechanism to topological spaces such as networks and graphs, and potentially allowing the comprehension of more complex patterns that exist independently from their spatiotemporal properties.
+Pattern recognition through template-matching is currently restricted in that it is only useful when dealing with vector spaces.
+Unfortunately, problems of higher complexity are associated with patterns beyond spacetime, and tend toward more conceptually abstract relations.

+In the following framework I propose a way to extend the template-matching process beyond vector space, and rather to operate on topological spaces like networks and graphs.
+The main goal is to propose a possible system for future algorithms to comprehend more complex patterns using template-matching processes, in an attempt to minimize there computational expense of high-level pattern recognition.

 ## 1. Templates